An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Experimentation

 \textbf{\evogym} by \citet{bhatia2021evolution} is an environment in which the design and controller of $5 \times 5$, 2D soft robots are learned for different tasks (Figure~\ref{fig:evogym_screenshot}).
 The design is learned with genetic algorithms and the controller is learned with proximal policy optimization~\citep{schulman2017proximal}.
 The environment includes many types of tasks like climbing, object manipulation, and movement.
 In this paper, we consider the simplest task, which is to move to the right as far as possible within the given episode length.

 \textbf{\robogrammar} is an environment by \citet{10.1145/3414685.3417831} that proposes learning the design and control of 3D legged robots (Figure~\ref{fig:robogrammar_screenshot}).
 The process is carried out in two steps.
 First, the grammar space is reduced to a meaningful subset.
-Then, the design and control of the robots are optimized with a \textit{from scratch} approach.
+Then, the design and control of the robots are co-optimized.
 The objective function is the distance that the robots are able to move from the beginning.
 In this paper, we focus on this second step.

 \textbf{\veenstra} by \citet{veenstra2020different} is a comparison of different encoding methods for the \textit{concurrent} optimization of design and control (Figure~\ref{fig:gyrem2d_screenshot}).
 The design and control of a 2D robot based on different interconnected shapes need to move to the right as far as possible.
 The robot is controlled by the connections between the shapes, which contract and expand given some constant control parameters.
 Considering that the \veenstra approach is concurrent, we proposed a \textit{from scratch} approach that learns a completely new controller via CMA-ES~\citep{augerTutorialCMAESEvolution2012} for each design evaluated.